 15.7 km (9.7 miles)

-Three times as long as Copacabana, filled with the drive-middle class, plus a large part of the sportiest clientele.
+Barra da Tijuca is three times as long as Copacabana, filled with the drive-middle class, plus a large part of the sportiest clientele.
+It is an area a little further away in Rio with beaches a little higher and perfect for surfing.

 3.1 km (1.9 miles)